 Improving Site Speed

-Though fjorge is not a digital strategy company and do not claim to have expertise in search engine optimization strategy (for that level of service, we will proudly recommend any of our marketing agency and SEO strategy partners), we do understand and recommend basic best practices that will keep your current site running smoothly, so it’s in ship-shape for your next major strategic enhancement.
+Though fjorge is not a digital strategy company and do not claim to have expertise in search engine optimization strategy (for that level of service, we will proudly recommend any of our marketing agency and SEO strategy partners), we do understand and recommend basic best practices that will keep your current site speed fast, so it’s in ship-shape for your next major strategic enhancement.

 A frequent request type that comes to our CMS Managed Services department is a general concern about site speed.
 Here are a few tips you can do through the CMS to enhance your site speed without the help of a developer, plus a few requests you can make of your development partner to get you to the next level for optimized site speed.